 Ocean Force One

 The aim of the Aerial Expedition was to accurately measure the biggest and most harmful debris in the ocean.
 This could be achieved by covering an area larger than was done during the Mega Expedition.
 This was the first-ever aerial survey of an ocean garbage patch.
-The Aerial Expedition’s findings is combined with the data we collected on the Mega Expedition, resulting in a study we expect to publish in 2017.

 HOW WE DID IT?